MANIFEST

 These principles make it possible to create unbiased autonomous media by eliminating the influence of one or a few subjects on editorial policy.
 They also allow the formation of a most objective view of the world among the planet’s population through the elimination of bias and prejudice, which, in turn, leads to a more adequate worldview and the improvement of life in general.

-(Cyber Communities Common Protocol - CCCP)
+Cybernetic Communities Common Protocol

 • Protocol for interaction between CCPs.